oroinc/documentation/commerce/configuration_guide/landing_commerce/product/marketing_web_catalog/index.rst

 .. note::

    Indexing simple filters that rely only on the product attributes happens via the message queue.
 Indexing task is queued immediately after the product collection node is saved.
-After the index task is processed, the product collection (or the part of product collection) is available on the Front Store immediately.
+After the index task is processed, the product collection (or the part of product collection) is available on the Storefront immediately.

    Indexing more complex filters (e.g. those that involve relationships with other entities) is separated from the common reindexation process and happens on a dedicated schedule via cron.